Typography Style Guide: An Essential Resource for Web Designers

 Learn how to select fonts, create a hierarchy, and enhance readability for optimal user experiences

-At its most basic level, website typography is about selecting and styling text on a website to create an attractive, legible design.
-Many factors are involved in web design typography, including typeface selection, text hierarchy, and readability.
+At its most basic level, website typography design is about selecting and styling text on a web page to create an attractive, legible design.
+Many factors are involved in web typography design, including typeface selection, text hierarchy, and readability.
+A strong approach follows typography principles to ensure clarity and consistency across digital environments.

 What Is Website Typography?